Filip-Peev/php-api-mysql/README.md

 <br><br>

 Use Postman Import for the tests inside the JSON file.
----

 <br><br>

-Use Postman Import for the tests inside the JSON file.
+Use Postman to Import the tests inside the JSON file.
-Rename config.sample.php to config.php and edit it with your relevant data.